turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/testing_strategies_and_encapsulation.markdown

 *Acceptance Test* - a collection of user functionalities that delivers business value.

 Feature and Acceptance Tests are customer-centric while Unit and Integration Tests are programmer-centric.

-### 2-Mindset Approach

-* Mindset 1
-  * Low Visibility
-  * High Exposure
-  * Everything is possible.

-* Mindset 2
-  * Has to deal with Mindset 1.

-* Mindset 1 writes the test.
-* Mindset 2 makes what Mindset 1 wants to happen a reality.

-These two mindsets have to work independently.
-Mindset 1 cannot deal with the details of how to make things happen.

 ## Work 2